last update 24 December 2011

 d in Barnes (London) on a visit to daughter Edith Staples in 3rd Qtr 1903, aged 62.
 Buried in Barnes somewhere.

 2. Then on 26 August 1911 JCS (75) marries 31 year old divorcee Edith Rosa Frances Cowling (née Muston).
 Edith had journeyed (often with her formidable mother) via a mechanic father (Muston) in Kings Norton (near Leicester England), a fishmonger step father (Hyland) in Leeds, and a pearler husband (Cowling) on the Torres Strait Island of Maubiag (divorced in 1910), to owning and operating Hygeia Ltd, a dermatology & hair beautifying business in Sydney, when she met and seduced our James ......
 Unsurprisingly things did not work out, and after she had spent a couple of years living in New York and London at JC's expense he called time, and an acrimonious 8 day court hearing in Spring 1916 in front of the Chief Justice of Victoria resulted in James getting huge publicity and a decree nisi on the grounds of desertion.
 Not clear what happened to all the money he was trying to claw back.
-Edith died aged 60 in Forest Hill, Melbourne, on 6 August 1940.
+Edith the gold digger died aged 60 in Forest Hill, Melbourne, on 6 August 1940.

 |